browserengineering/book/book/animations.md

 Next we need a `draw` method.
 This will be used to execute the visual effect in either draw or raster, depending on the results of the compositing algorithm.
-This only does something for visual effect subclasses.
-It takes an `op` parameter; the `op` later on will be a place to put the draw command on a `skia.Surface`.
+It takes an `op` parameter; the `op` later on will be a place to put the draw or raster commands.

+This only does something for visual effect subclasses:

 ``` {.python}
 class DisplayItem: